People make bad purchases all the time. Unfortunately, a purchase you think is a good idea can turn into a bad one rather quickly.

 6. Smoothies – $2,160

 One $5 smoothie is no big deal.
-But a few $5 smoothies/week over the course of 3 years?
-That’s a lot of money I could've kept in my bank account which is why Smoothies are my big purchase regret. – Nikayla from The Budgeting Couple
+But a few $5 smoothies/week over three years?
+That’s a lot of money I could’ve kept in my bank account, which is why Smoothies are my big purchase regret. – Nikayla from The Budgeting Couple

 Tip: Use Honey, a free money saving service that connects to your internet browser for free.
 Honey tells you when a certain product is decreasing in price, on sale, AND it even finds all coupons online to give you the best coupon.